clusterio/clusterio/docs/configuration.md

 Defaults to 15.

-### master.session_timeout
+### controller.session_timeout

 Time in seconds from the connection is closed following a heartbeat timeout until the session is invalidated and data loss occurs.
 A higher timeout gives more time for a client to recconect and resume an active session over a connection that was dropped, but also leads to stale connections taking longer to clear out.
-In the case of the master or client crashing the data loss is unavoidable.
+In the case of the controller or client crashing the data loss is unavoidable.

-Value should not be less than the configured `max_reconnect_delay` of the clients and it should be greater than 2 times `master.heartbeat_interval`.
+Value should not be less than the configured `max_reconnect_delay` of the clients and it should be greater than 2 times `controller.heartbeat_interval`.
 Defaults to 60.

-### master.metrics_timeout
+### controller.metrics_timeout

 Timeout in seconds before a call to gather metrics from a slave times out.
 This should be less than both the timeout and collection interval configured for the collection job in Prometheus.